Table of Contents

 - If you still get no resolution, you may choose to file a lawsuit for breach of contract

-A small business plan from LegalShield allows you to have an attorney help you will all of the above steps.
-You get unlimited consultation with a business attorney and they can even write demand letters and make phone calls to settle contract disputes before going filing a lawsuit.
+A small business plan from LegalShield allows you to have a lawyer help you will all of the above steps.
+You get unlimited consultation with a business lawyer and they can even write demand letters and make phone calls to settle contract disputes before going filing a lawsuit.

-Join legalShield now and be on the phone with an contract attorney in 4 hours or less.
+Join LegalShield now and be on the phone with an contract lawyer in 4 hours or less after initial contact.

 Defend Your Business Against a Breach of Contract Claim

 Should your business have to defend itself in a breach of contract lawsuit, know that our Small Business Legal Plus and Small Business Legal Pro Plans have an optional trial defense services add-on for only $14.95/month. .

 Your lawyer will not only provide legal advice, review documents and conduct research, they’ll actually represent you at hearings and trials to protect your rights and the investment you have made in your business.

 Not all pre-existing situations qualify for defense benefits, so contact LegalShield as soon as possible to get the legal protection your business needs for a price it can easily afford.